invisibleXML/ixml/README.md

   </li>
 </ul>

-<p>Software to support ixml will be made available at a later date.</p>
+<p>Software to support ixml will be made available at a later date, at https://github.com/invisibleXML/ixml</p>

 <p>The draft <a href="ixml-specification.html">Specification for Invisible
 XML</a> is available.</p>